 The MCN builds a team of 12-15 reviewers for each plan, who are chosen for diversity of perspective (marketing, finance, operations, etc.) with a focus on individuals who are addressing the same challenges but not competing for the same dollars / pesos / euros / etc..

-Reviewers have 30 days to provide constructive commentary on the business plans, which takes about 75 minutes per plan, using this form.
+Reviewers have 30 days to provide constructive commentary on the business plans, which takes about two hours per plan, using this form.
 All of this is done remotely, on the reviewer’s schedule.
 During this time, conference calls or in-person meetings (depending on geography) are offered to give everyone a chance to meet each other.

 At the end of the review, mentors can either offer to engage with the entrepreneur or remain anonymous.